Join Here | Log In

 Familial Mediterranean Fever: Mimics fibromyalgia, arthritis, inflammation

-Familial Mediterranean fever (FMF) is a genetic condition of inflammatory episodes that cause painful joints, pain in the abdomen, or pain in the chest — often accompanied by a fever.
-This condition often shows up first in childhood with unexplained fever and aches and pains.
+~ Familial Mediterranean fever (FMF) is a genetic autoinflammatory condition, causing episodes of painful joints, pain in the abdomen, or pain in the chest, often accompanied by a fever.

 What is familial Mediterranean fever (FMF)?